ibm-cloud-docs/SecureGateway/securegateway_faq.md

 Normally, the service downtime will be equal to or less than 10 minutes, the Secure Gateway client (after version v180) should be able to reconnect to the Secure Gateway server automatically.

+## How do I run the Secure Gateway client as a daemon on AIX?
+{: #faq-autostart-aix}

+### Question
+How do I run the Secure Gateway client as a daemon on AIX?

+### Answer
+You use `forever` along with a script to start the Secure Gateway client as a background process on AIX.
+Steps and details are in the [AIX](docs/SecureGateway?topic=SecureGateway-auto-start-conf#auto-start-aix) section of [Configuring Auto-start for the Client](/docs/SecureGateway?topic=SecureGateway-auto-start-conf).

 ## How can I capture the Secure Gateway Client logs on DataPower?
 {: #faq-dp-log}